OpenFn/blog/_posts/2020-06-24-three-questions-to-ask.md

 ---
 layout: post
-title: '3 Questions About Whether Or Not To Automate'
+title: 'To Automate Or Not To Automate?
+Ask Yourself These 3 Questions.'
 author: aleksa
 categories: [implementation, automation, integration]
 image: assets/images/questions1.jpeg
-featured: true
+featured: false
 ---

 _Automation can save time, unlock critical resources, and enable scale–but it